 For long hauls across the country, some of these quick stops are the way to go.
 Just be sure to follow any posted signs as local restrictions may prohibit camping or overnight parking.

-So how do you find these fantastic yet elusive free camping sites?
+So how do you find these fantastic yet elusive places to camp for free?
 There are many apps and websites that make the job a breeze.
 Here are some of the top ways to find free camping.
 If you know of another secret option, please share it in the comments!

-Campendium is hands down the go-to for free camping.
+Campendium is hands down the go-to for places to camp for free.
 The Campendium database includes thousands of places to camp in your RV.
 While not every location listed on Campendium is free, they make it easy to filter and search by location so you only see the free campsites.
 You can also filter campgrounds based on your RV’s length so you don’t waste your time looking at sites that are too small for you.

 Campendium also has many other helpful features.
 For example, you can see what amenities (if any) are offered, cell coverage, ratings from other campers, and more.

-Another popular and easy-to-use website for finding free camping is Freecampsites.net.
-This website is a community-driven platform where campers from all over can share free sites.
+Another popular and easy-to-use website for finding places to camp for free is Freecampsites.net.
+This website is a community-driven platform where campers from all over can share free campsites.
 There are tent and RV sites, so you’ll need to pay special attention to make sure a site can accommodate your rig.
 There is also an option to easily filter to include places that have “RV parking” which means that an RV can fit at the sit.

 In addition to free campsites, you can find other cheap places to stay.
 If you want to stay for $0, though, you can easily filter out paid sites.